Combining cosmic shear data with correlated photo-$z$ uncertainties: constraints from DESY1 and HSC-DR1: Results

 In order to compare our constraints with those found in the official \des and \hsc analyses, we need to ensure that the level of uncertainty in the redshift distributions is commensurate in both analyses.
 As has become standard in the analysis of cosmic shear data, the uncertainty on the $p(z)$ calibration was quantified in the official analyses of both datasets by introducing a free nuisance parameter for each redshift bin, characterising a shift $\Delta z$ in the mean of each redshift distribution, so that $p(z) \rightarrow p(z + \Delta z)$.
 This likely incorporates the main response of the weak lensing kernel to variations in the $p(z)$ \cite{1708.01532, 1809.09148}.
 To associate our estimate of the redshift distribution uncertainties with an effective prior uncertainty on $\Delta z$, we generate $10^4$ samples of the $p(z)$, sampling from a multivariate Gaussian distribution with mean $\bar{\bN}$ and covariance ${\sf P}$ (see Section \ref{ssec:meth.nz_stat}).
 For each of these, we compute the mean redshift $\enangle{z}$, and the prior on $\Delta z$ is then given by the standard deviation of $\enangle{z}$ over all samples.
 The mean and standard deviation of $\enangle{z}$ for each redshift bin in the DES sample are compared with the priors used in the official DES analysis in Table \ref{tab:priors}.
-In order to match the level of prior uncertainty used by DES, we adjusted our $p(z)$ uncertainties by a factor $2$ (i.e. $f_P=4$ in Section \ref{ssec:meth.nz_stat}).
+In order to match the level of prior uncertainty used by DES, we adjusted our $p(z)$ uncertainties by a factor $\sqrt{2}$ (i.e. $f_P=2$ in Section \ref{ssec:meth.nz_stat}) when using the bias evolution from Eq.~\ref{eq:bg} and $\sqrt{3}$ when using the bias obtained from the cross-correlation with the CMB convergence field.
+We apply the same factor $\sqrt{3}$ to the HSC $p(z)$ uncertainties.

 The left panel of Fig.~\ref{fig:Nz_cov} shows the correlation matrix (see Eq.~\ref{eq:P}) for the redshift distributions of the third DES bin and the second HSC bin, which overlap significantly in redshift.
 There is a non-negligible correlation between the uncertainties of both redshift distributions, due to the use of a common calibrating sample.
 This then leads to a non-trivial correlation between the DES and HSC data vectors (see Eq.~\ref{eq:cov}) after marginalising over the $p(z)$ uncertainties.
 This is shown in the right panel of the same figure.
 The cross-terms between the DES and HSC blocks of the covariance are entirely due to the uncertainties in the redshift distribution estimation.